janfuhrer/it-security-docs/docs/themes/Blockchain.md

 **Illicit activities**

-Users can use this system to do illegal activities like monay laundering or tax evasion
+Users can use this system to do illegal activities like money laundering or tax evasion

 **Lack of consumer protection**